teeth. time. zooming out. POWER.

 love + justice,

 PS when I say ‘zoom out’, I mean keep building your systemic, political analysis so you can see the bigger picture shaping your life.
-‘Cuz that’s where liberation starts.
+‘Cuz that’s where freedom and self-direction starts.
 Unnecessary shame dissolves on contact with the bigger picture.